The Croods

 The Croods is a 2013 American animated adventure comedy film produced by DreamWorks Animation.
-The film was directed by Chris Sanders and Kirk DeMicco, who also co-wrote the screenplay, and stars the voices of Nicolas Cage, Emma Stone, Ryan Reynolds, Catherine Keener, Clark Duke, and Cloris Leachman.
-It is set in a fictional prehistoric Pliocene era known as "The Croodaceous" where Grug, patriarch of the Croods, is threatened by the arrival of a genius named Guy, who comes up with revolutionary new inventions as they trek through a dangerous land in search of a new home.
+The film was written and directed by Chris Sanders and Kirk DeMicco, both of whom co-wrote the story with John Cleese.
+The film stars the voices of Nicolas Cage, Emma Stone, Ryan Reynolds, Catherine Keener, Clark Duke, and Cloris Leachman.
+It is set in a fictional prehistoric Pliocene era known as "The Croodaceous" where Grug (Cage), patriarch of the Croods, is threatened by the arrival of a genius named Guy (Reynolds), who comes up with revolutionary new inventions as they trek through a dangerous land in search of a new home.

-The film premiered at the 63rd Berlin International Film Festival on February 15, 2013, and was released in the United States on March 22 by 20th Century Fox.
-It received generally positive reviews, and grossed $587 million on a budget of $135–175 million.
-It was nominated for an Academy Award and a Golden Globe for Best Animated Feature.
+The Croods first premiered at the 63rd Berlin International Film Festival on February 15, 2013, and was first released theatrically in the United States on March 22 by 20th Century Fox.
+(Note: In 2018, the film's distribution rights were transferred from 20th Century Fox to Universal Pictures, following NBCUniversal's acquisition of DreamWorks Animation in 2016.)
+It received mixed reviews from critics and grossed a total box office of $587.3 million against a total budget of $135–175 million.
+The Croods was nominated for an Academy Award and a Golden Globe for Best Animated Feature.

-The film launched a franchise, consisting of two television series, Dawn of the Croods (2015) and The Croods: Family Tree (2021), and a sequel, The Croods: A New Age (2020).
+The Croods launched a franchise consisting of two television series Dawn of the Croods (2015) and The Croods: Family Tree (2021) and a sequel The Croods: A New Age (2020).